Step 1 - Read our instructions

 File preparation guidelines

-- Download our postcard template to ensure a more optimal print result.
+- Download our letterhead template to ensure a more optimal print result.

 - Each job (including multiple paged projects) must be submitted as a single PDF file.
 Ensure that all pages are the same size.

 - Files must be submitted with proper orientation to ensure proper back up.

 - It is best to try to avoid using borders in your design.
 If a border is too close to the trim, the trim may be slightly off-center.

 - File must consist of 1/8" bleed and all important art and text must be within the safety margin.

 - Ensure that your PDF is high res and that all images are CMYK at 300 DPI.

 - Black type should have the following values: C0, M0, Y0, K100.

 - For best colour results, supply CMYK only files.

 What is a bleed?